astropenguin/xarray-custom/README.md

 ## TL;DR

-xarray-custom is a third-party Python package which helps to create custom DataArray classes in the same manner as [the Python's native dataclass](https://docs.python.org/3/library/dataclasses.html).
+xarray-custom is a third-party Python package which helps to create custom DataArray classes in the same manner as [the Python's native dataclass].
 Here is an introduction code of what the package provides:

 ```python